swordess/vitool/README.md

 - it's hard to get or download a library(, client, ... whatever) to connect to your database
 - or you need to check some data is right there
 - or you want to do some changes to existed data
+- or you want to dump and compare schemas

 And not be used when:
 - you want to get precisely the same query output against a certain database's official CLI tool